 - Such consent does not need to be in writing and the healthcare professional does not need to consult the parents, unless there is cause to believe parents' views would differ significantly.

 - Where there is no specific agreement between parents and a third party in any given situation, the third party can give consent, providing it can be justified as being in the best interests of the child.
-An example of this would be a teacher accompanying a child to the Accident and Emergency Department for urgent treatment required after an accident at school.
+An example of this would be a teacher accompanying a child to the A&E Department for urgent treatment required after an accident at school.

 - The guidance concerning immunisation does not differ significantly from other interventions.
 Further details can be found in the Department of Health's 'Green Book' - Immunisation Against Infectious Disease: